 Persistent shoulder pain can make it difficult to reach, lift, grab, or throw.
 That may prevent you from working, playing sports, or participating in other activities you love.
-At Restore Osteo of Colorado in Golden, Colorado, the team of integrative health care professionals diagnoses and treats shoulder pain safely and effectively.
+At Restore Osteo of Colorado in Aurora, Golden, Colorado Springs, and Thornton, Colorado, the team of integrative health care professionals diagnoses and treats shoulder pain safely and effectively.
 To schedule an appointment, call the nearest office or book a consultation online today.

 Shoulder pain is a common musculoskeletal condition that can affect one or both shoulders.
 Your shoulder joints are strong and capable of a wide range of motion, but illness or injury can hamper your ability to move freely, resulting in significant pain or discomfort.

 Each of your shoulder joints features three bones: the humorous, the clavicle, and the scapula.
 A layer of cartilage cushions them and supports two joints, the acromioclavicular joint, and the glenohumeral joint.
 All of these components work in coordination to move your arm up, down, around, and from side-to-side.

 Anyone can experience shoulder pain, but it’s particularly common in people who are 60 or older.
 This is because the soft tissues that support your shoulder begin to wear away with age.

 Shoulder pain can occur for a variety of reasons, but the leading cause is rotator cuff tendinitis.
 Other health problems that may result in shoulder pain include:

 Shoulder pain can also occur due to general wear-and-tear, a sports or work-related injury.

 To diagnose shoulder pain, your Restore Osteo of Colorado provider conducts a thorough physical exam, reviews your medical history, and asks about your symptoms and lifestyle.
 During your exam, they test your shoulder’s range of motion and stability.